maxburian/SAXS_py3/doc/LeashDeveloperDoc.rst

 The :py:class:`imagequeue` class manages how and when to integrate images.
 It is instantiated by the server when you load up a new calibration and start a new queue.
 Or, alternatively the ``saxsdog`` command line tool will also create an image queue.
 It takes as argument a list of integration recipes e.g. radial integration or slices.
 This recipes can be any Python object that knows how to do something with images as long they implement the :py:meth:`integratechi` method with the same API as the others.

-In the initialization process it will create a queue object, which is a very powerful synchronized data structure which can even be accessed by subprocesses.
+In the initialization process, it will create a queue object, which is a very powerful synchronized data structure which can even be accessed by subprocesses.
 If the server creates it it will also create a process to listen to the Feeder service and push the image paths into the queue of the ``imagequeue`` object.

 For the work to begin the :py:meth:`imagequeue.start`  method needs to be called.
 This will create the worker subprocesses to consume the images from the queue.